 together on the problems.

-If you ask a question to
+If you pose a question to

 ws and we think that the

-anonymous and the answer will go to one of the larger lists.
+made anonymous and the answer will go to one of the larger lists.

 Links to Demonstration Sites